rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * composeable components
 * higher order components

+The general advice is to learn React properly before you dive into the next topic.

 ### When to introduce Redux?

 You can scale your React application a while before you run into state management issues.
-Eventually `setState` will not be sufficient.
+Maybe you never run into those issues, because your app is doing well with React `setState`.
+But maybe `setState` will not be sufficient eventually.
 You will notice that you are dealing with too much internal component state.
 Then it's about time to introduce a state management library like Redux.
 But be aware of three things:

-* [learn React](http://eepurl.com/caLPjr) before you learn Redux
+* [learn React](https://www.robinwieruch.de/the-road-to-learn-react/) before you learn Redux
-* read {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}}
+* read {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}} by Dan Abramov
-* don't replace setState completely with Redux, not everything belongs in the Redux store
+* avoid to replace setState completely with Redux, not everything belongs in the Redux store

 ### What about ES6?

 A lot of examples and introductions in React come in ES6 syntax.
-You can already learn ES6 in other JavaScript projects before using React.
-Once you advanced in ES6, you will not need libraries like {{% a_blank "ImmutableJs" "https://github.com/facebook/immutable-js" %}} to start writing immutable data structures.
-You can accomplish it by using pure JavaScript ES6 (which you can do in ES5 as well).
+Hopefully they teach you ES6 along the way like I do in [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
+However you could already learn ES6 in other JavaScript projects before using React.
+It isn't coupled to React.
+My recommendations:

+* when you come from another JavaScript ecosystem (e.g. Angular)
+  * learn ES6 in your familiar ecosystem where you feel comfortable
+* when you are a beginner in JavaScript
+  * learn React in ES5
+  * or learn ES6 before you learn React
+* when you are advanced in JavaScript
+  * learn React in ES5 but convert your learnings to ES6 along the way

-I guess there are way more "Learn X before learn Y", but you should always keep in mind: Don't learn everything at once as a beginner.
+I guess there are way more "Learn X before learn Y", but you should always keep in mind: Don't learn everything at once.

 {{% chapter_header "React Component Declarations" "reactComponentDeclarations" %}}

 Often people in React are overwhelmed by the three different ways to declare a component.
-It's worth to have a look into React's component evolution: There are React.createClass, React ES6 class components and functional stateless components.
+It's worth to have a look into React's history of component evolution: There are React.createClass, React ES6 class components and functional stateless components.
 React components evolved from the former one to the latter one.

 {{< highlight javascript >}}
 // React.createClass